CrisFlagg/CosineRTutorial/readme.md

   - run_app(): launches the bundled Shiny app
 - .Rprofile auto-activates renv when present.
 - Edit DESCRIPTION to update package metadata (name, author, URLs) as needed.

+## Note on Creating Transcripts

+Transcripts in this repository are generated with an additional instruction added to the Cosine system prompt:

+"When you are instructed to create a transcript the purpose is to show the exact interactions that occurred during a session.
+This will allow students to read the transcript and understand how to interact with Cosine.
+The transcript should be a complete as possible, showing the user input and as close to the Cosine internal step-by-step process and end result as possible."

+A transcript of this discussion has been created and linked here: [Creating Transcripts – full transcript](transcripts/creating-transcripts.md)